-- (a) The employer may dismiss an employee only if: - (i) the employee has been given the period of notice required by clause 4.4.2(b), or compensation; or - (ii) the employee engages in misconduct of a type that would make it unreasonable to require the employer to continue the employment during the notice period. - (b) The minimum period of notice is: Period of Continuous Service Period of Notice not more than 3 years 2 weeks more than 3 years, but not more than 5 years 3 weeks more than 5 years 4 weeks - (c) In addition to the notice in clause 4.4.2(b) employees over 45 years of age at the time of giving of notice and with not less than 2 years' continuous service, shall be entitled to an additional week's notice. - (d) Payment in lieu of notice shall be made if the appropriate notice is not given: - Provided that employment may be terminated by part of the period of notice specified and part payment in lieu thereof. - (e) In calculating any payment in lieu of notice the ordinary time rate of pay for the employee concerned shall be used. - (f) The period of notice in clause 4.4.2 (b) shall not apply in the case of dismissal for misconduct or other grounds that justified instant dismissal, or in the case of casual or Temporary Employees, or to employees on daily hire, or employees engaged for a specific period of time or for a specific task or tasks.
-4.5 Termination of employment, introduction Sections 71KE - 71KF - 71KG 4.5 Consultation about major organisational of change and redundancy changes 4.5.1 Except as provided for in clause 4.4 and 4.5.2 the Commissioner shall observe the terms and conditions of the Termination, Change and 4.5.2 retain This term applies if - Redundancy clause set out in the Statement of Policy (174 QGIG 908) giving the effect to the Required Content Provision (a) the employer has made a definite decision to introduce a major change to production, program, decisions of the Queensland Industrial Relations Commission in case numbers B209 and B308 of And incidental provisions organisation, structure, or technology in relation to its enterprise; and 2002 (173 of QGIG 1417; 174 QGIG 741).
-4.5.2 The provisions of clause 4.5 will not apply to the extent that the provisions of the redundancy arrangements are contained in a Directive issued by Consultation about major organisational changes (b) the change is likely to have a significant effect on some or all employees (relevant employees) of the enterprise. the Minister responsible for industrial relations pursuant to section 54 of the Public Service Act 2008 , The employer must notify the relevant employees of the decision to introduce the major change. where the Directive provides for entitlements that are superior to clause 4.5.
-The employer is not required to - (a) notify the relevant employees or a representative of the decision until the time the employer considers appropriate; or (b) consult with the relevant employees or a representative about the decision until the employer notifies the relevant employees or the representative of the decision; or (c) consult with the relevant employees or a representative about the decision other than in relation to implementation of the decision; or (d) disclose confidential or commercially sensitive information to the relevant employees or a representative.
+(a) The employer may dismiss an employee only if:

+(i) the employee has been given the period of notice required by clause 4.4.2(b), or compensation; or(ii) the employee engages in misconduct of a type that would make it unreasonable to require the employer to continue the employment during the notice period.

+(b) The minimum period of notice is:

+Period of Continuous Service Period of Notice not more than 3 years 2 weeks more than 3 years, but not more than 5 years 3 weeks more than 5 years 4 weeks

+(c) In addition to the notice in clause 4.4.2(b) employees over 45 years of age at the time of giving of notice and with not less than 2 years' continuous service, shall be entitled to an additional week's notice.

+(d) Payment in lieu of notice shall be made if the appropriate notice is not given: Provided that employment may be terminated by part of the period of notice specified and part payment in lieu thereof.

+(e) In calculating any payment in lieu of notice the ordinary time rate of pay for the employee concerned shall be used.

+(f) The period of notice in clause 4.4.2 (b) shall not apply in the case of dismissal for misconduct or other grounds that justified instant dismissal, or in the case of casual or Temporary Employees, or to employees on daily hire, or employees engaged for a specific period of time or for a specific task or tasks.

+4.5 Consultation about major organisational changes

+This term applies if -

+(a) the employer has made a definite decision to introduce a major change to production, program, organisation, structure, or technology in relation to its enterprise; and

+(b) the change is likely to have a significant effect on some or all employees (relevant employees) of the enterprise.

+The employer must notify the relevant employees of the decision to introduce the major change.

+The employer is not required to -

+- (a) notify the relevant employees or a representative of the decision until the time the employer considers appropriate; or - (b) consult with the relevant employees or a representative about the decision until the employer notifies the relevant employees or the representative of the decision; or - (c) consult with the relevant employees or a representative about the decision other than in relation to implementation of the decision; or - (d) disclose confidential or commercially sensitive information to the relevant employees or a representative.
 The relevant employees may appoint a representative for the purposes of the procedures in this term if the representative is a union entitled to represent the employees' industrial interests.

+If -